Southampton issue a statement after losing their appeal in an attempt to overturn expulsion from the Championship playoff final.

 The League Arbitration Panel’s written reasons will be published in due course along with the Independent Disciplinary Commission’s full decision.

-Southampton issue statement after losing their appeal to overturn playoff expulsion
+Here’s how fans reacted as Southampton issue a statement after losing their appeal to overturn playoff expulsion…

 You must be logged in to post a comment Login